joeledwards/node-aws/README.md

 `athena.runQuery(options)`
 - `options.query`: `string` | The query (DDL or SQL) to run.
 - `options.queryTag`: `string` | A supplimental identifier which will be included in the query token.
+- `options.workGroup`: `string` | The Athena workgroup where the query should be run (uses the default if none is supplied).
 - `options.resultBucket`: `string` | The S3 bucket where query results should be written.
 - `options.resultPrefix`: `string` | The prefix to append to query result S3 keys.
 - `options.timeout`: `number` = `600000` | The maximum number of milliseconds to wait for the query to complete before reporting failure.